 The moment AI finishes your app

 You open a chat window.
 You describe a todo app.
 Twenty minutes later you have working code on your laptop.
-You click, it works, you click again, it works.
-And then you hit the wall every vibe coder hits:
+You click, it works.
+You click again, it works.
+Then you hit the wall every vibe coder hits:

 "How do my friends actually use this?"

 The demo lives at http://localhost:3000.
-That address resolves to
+That address points to

 your laptop, only.
 Close the tab, kill the process, turn off the

 Wi-Fi — it's gone.
-To make the app live on the real internet you need
+To make the app live on the real internet, you

-to understand a handful of concepts that AI tutorials usually skip over.
+need a handful of ideas that AI tutorials usually skip.
+This guide

 The whole stack as one restaurant

 A web service is a restaurant.
-Keep that in your head and everything below slots into place:
+Keep that picture in your head and the rest below slots into place:

 | Restaurant | Web service | Role |